-The COVID-19 pandemic has been termed “the first global pandemic in the digital age.”
-Measures to combat the pandemic, including lockdowns and the need for social distancing, have forced many of our everyday spheres of activity online, including work, education, buying essentials such as food and medicine, and our social lives.
-Furthermore, digital tools are a widespread part of pandemic response itself, including using the online world for risk communication, as well as digital / online applications for contact tracing, quarantine monitoring, and more recently, vaccine distribution.
+The COVID-19 pandemic was the first global pandemic in the digital age.
+Measures to combat the pandemic, including lockdowns and the need for social distancing, forced many of our everyday spheres of activity online, including work, education, buying essentials such as food and medicine, and our social lives.
+Furthermore, digital tools became a widespread part of pandemic response itself, including using the online world for risk communication, as well as digital / online applications for contact tracing, quarantine monitoring, and more recently, vaccine distribution.

-These changes have brought tremendous opportunities, allowing many activities that would otherwise have been interrupted to continue.
-Digital technologies also open up the opportunity of making pandemic control faster and more efficient through harnessing numerous and varied sources of data.
-However, inequalities in access to digital technologies and broadband have meant that some have been affected worse than others, along lines such as gender and socioeconomic status.
+These changes brought tremendous opportunities, allowing many activities that would otherwise have been interrupted, to continue.
+Digital technologies also opened up the possibility of making pandemic control faster and more efficient through harnessing numerous and varied sources of data.
+However, inequalities in access to digital technologies and broadband meant that some have been affected worse than others, along lines such as gender and socioeconomic status.
 In addition, there are many forms of work and other activities that simply cannot be undertaken online.
 Moreover, the use of digital technologies in pandemic control measures such as contact tracing and quarantine enforcement, have raised questions about cybersecurity and the protection of users’ personally identifiable information.